 The only way to diagnose a pregnancy is with a positive pregnancy test.
 Everything else is pure speculation.

 A 'triphasic curve' is a curve where the temperature rises again, often within 7-10 days after ovulation.
 There is no scientific proof that a triphasic curve indicates reliably enough that there is implantation and that you are pregnant.

-Before those 15 days after ovulation it's close to impossible to know for sure whether you are pregnant or not.
+A reliable way to diagnose a pregnancy is when you miss your period and the temperature is elevated for more than 14-15 days after ovulation.
+Before those 15 days after ovulation, it's close to impossible to know for sure whether you are pregnant or not.

-If the BBT is elevated for more than 15+ days without a period, there is good probability that you are pregnant.
+If the BBT is elevated for more than 15+ days without a period, there is a good probability that you are pregnant.
 And a positive pregnancy test at that time will usually confirm the pregnancy.

 Unfortunately, before those 14-15 days are over, there is just no consistent enough way to diagnose from the height of the temperature or from a triphasic curve whether you are pregnant.

 Pregnancy Symptoms: Early Signs You May Be Pregnant